 – choose whether or not Amazon can deliver packages to you on the weekend

-- provide Amazon with the access code to your apartment complex or gated community (if you're allowed) so a delivery person can come right to your door
+– provide the access code to your apartment complex or gated community (if you’re allowed) so a delivery person can come right to your door

 Once you’re done entering information, click Save and Add Payment Method.

-Next, you'll enter information about how you're going to pay for things you buy on Amazon.
+Next, you’ll enter information about how you’re going to pay for things you buy.

 – Click in the box that says “Credit or Debit Card Number” and type in your credit card number (with no spaces).
 Amazon will automatically detect what type of card it is.